solarwinds/OrionSDK/README.md

 # Orion SDK

-This project contains the samples, SWQL Studio graphical query tool, and PowerShell snapin for the SolarWinds Orion platform API.
+This project contains the samples, SWQL Studio graphical query tool, and PowerShell module for the SolarWinds Orion platform API.

 The Python client and sample code is in another repo: https://github.com/solarwinds/orionsdk-python.

 ## Installer

 You can download a pre-compiled [installer for the Orion SDK tools](https://github.com/solarwinds/OrionSDK/releases) from GitHub.

+If you have [Chocolatey](https://chocolatey.org/), you can use `choco install orionsdk` to fetch and run the same installer.

 ## Wiki